jorritspee/Application-on-Nuts-Notified-Pull/README.md

 ## 2.2 Exchange of medical record data

-The filler may need medical record data stored at the filler to perform the request.
+The Receiving Organization may need medical record data stored at the filler to perform the request.

 # 3. Architecture